PH-G7/WeatherBot/README.md

 | OWMKey | The OpenWeatherMap API Key.
 Get your own free key [here](https://openweathermap.org/appid). | "9a8nec2aydmm5q6kjr01ajm5zvgjcyv0" |
 | Home                 | The location you want to use for the default weather location     | "Los Angeles, CA, US" |

-*Note that the example OAuth token is not an actual token, nor is the OWMKey an actual API key, but merely a generated string to give an indication what it might look like.*
+*Note that the example OAuth token is not an actual token, nor is the OWMKey an actual API key, but merely a generated string to indicate what it might look like.*

 I got my real OAuth token from https://twitchtokengenerator.com/.